UNICEFECAR/sample-repository/CONTRIBUTING.md

 # Contributing to sample-repository

-Interested in contributing tosample-repository ?
-Thanks!
-There are plenty of ways you can help.
+There are plenty of ways you can help if you are interested in contributing to the "sample-repository"

-Thank you for helping us make this project great and being a part of the sample-repository  community.
+Thank you for helping us make this project great and being a part of the "sample-repository" community.
 Here are a few guidelines that will help you along the way.

 ## Code of Conduct